lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 TypeScript is a superset of JavaScript that adds static typing to the language.

-It's the main purpose of TypeScript, remember it and that will help you a lot.
+So adding type support for JavaScript and improving development experience are the main purposes of TypeScript, remember that will help you a lot.

 ## Types for JavaScript Basic Data Types